hallpaz/MLforNewMedia/docs/deepimplicits.md

 ### CvxNet: Learnable Convex Decomposition

 CvxNet relies on convex decompositions as universal approximators of 3D geometry.
-Like Occupancy Networks, they model an object via an indicator function $O : R^e →[0, 1]$  with $∂O = {x ∈ R^3 / O(x) = 0.5}$ representing the surface of the object.
+Like Occupancy Networks, they model an object via an indicator function $$O : R^3 →[0, 1]$$  with $$∂O = \{x ∈ R^3 / O(x) = 0.5\}$$ representing the surface of the object.
 However, they decompose the object in $K$ primitive convexes using a template compositional tree structure.

 This convex decomposition is differentiable and it is used to train an end-to-end image encoder.
-Given an input (e.g. an image, point cloud, or voxel grid) the encoder estimates the parameters \(β_k\) of their template representation $ Ô(·) $ with $K$ primitives (indexed by k).
+Given an input (e.g. an image, point cloud, or voxel grid) the encoder estimates the parameters $β_k$ of their template representation $ Ô(·) $ with $K$ primitives.
 Then, the template is evaluated at random sample points $x$ and a training loss is used to measure the quality of the approximation $Ô(x) ≈ O(x)$.

 ### BSP-Net